kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The Test Case looks up 2 set of materials and compare them.

-The [`Test Cases/main/MyAdmin/VisualInspectionTwins`](Scripts/main/MyAdmin/VisualInspectionTwins/Script1627089269407.groovy) does the following processing:
+`Test Cases/main/MyAdmin/VisualInspectionTwins` does the following processing:

 1. Amongst the stored materials, select 2 (a screenshot and a HTML) of the *Development environment* to make a List.
 2. Also select 2 of the *Projection environment* to make a Liist.